 Important- In Anaplastic thyroid, there is a growing literature about the genes that may be abnormal and we have been involved in some of the ground breaking research in this area.
-If the anaplastic thyroid cancer has spread to distant sites in the body (distant metastases), genetic analysis is likely indicated to get a sense of what genetic events have occurred in the development of your anaplastic thyroid cancer.
+We have actively lead and been involved in this fundamental research in anaplastic thyroid cancer.
+If the anaplastic thyroid cancer has spread to distant sites in the body (distant metastases), genetic analysis is likely indicated to get a sense of what genetic events have occurred in the development of your anaplastic thyroid cancer and if some of these genetic events are targetable for determining which therapy may be best for the anaplastic thyroid cancer patient.
 This may give your anaplastic thyroid cancer team some potential targets to consider in establishing a personalized treatment approach for your anaplastic thyroid cancer.

 Anaplastic thyroid cancer: What is Known About Their Associated Genetic Mutations?